hmcts/sscs-docker/README.md

 ./ccd compose up -d
 ```

-Wait for containers to be ready:
+It takes a few minutes for the containers to be in a ready-to-use state.
+The following script will monitor their progress
+and let you know when they are ready:

 ```bash
 ./bin/wait-for-containers-to-be-ready.sh